 News and Updates

-PSIG is a voluntary group and we are reliant on voluntary efforts and goodwill.
+PSIG is a voluntary group and we are reliant on voluntary efforts and goodwill to help protect pensions scheme members from scams.

 10 November 2020: TPR and PSIG today call on schemes and providers to publicly commit to combating pension scams by signing up to a Pledge to adopt good practices to protect savers.
 Read about it below: